 The perfume base usually is made up of water and/or alcohol.
 The most commonly used alcohol is ethyl alcohol (C2H6O).
-Ethyl alcohol evaporates quickly and it makes the scent smell stronger.
+Ethyl alcohol evaporates quickly and makes the scent smell stronger.

-Therefore, you will find it in perfumes which have a low concentration of essential oils.
+Therefore, you will find it in perfumes that have a low concentration of essential oils.
 Generally, Eau de colognes or simply colognes and men aftershaves have alcohol as the base as it also has antiseptic properties.

 Water and alcohol are essentially used in different percentages in different perfume classes.
-For example, colognes can contain 3-5% oil, 80-90% alcohol and can have water making up to about 10%.
+For example, colognes can contain 3-5% oil, 80-90% alcohol, and can have water making up to about 10%.

 Apart from water and alcohol, some of the other perfume bases are benzyl benzoate, coumarin, Phthalates, etc. Coumarin was one of the earliest bases used in modern perfumery.

-The second component of any perfume is the perfume oil.
+The second component of any perfume is perfume oil.
 This can essentially be either synthetic or obtained from a specific source.